ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 To perform a binary search, users need to be able to inspect individual log entries and determine whether their search should continue to the left of the current log entry or the right.
-Specifically, they need to be able to determine if the greatest version of their label that was present in some version of the prefix tree was greater than, equal to, or less than their **target version**.
+Specifically, they need to be able to determine if the greatest version of their label that's present in a given version of the prefix tree is greater than, equal to, or less than their **target version**.

 This is accomplished by having the Transparency Log provide a binary ladder from each log entry in the user's search path.
 Binary ladders provided for the